blbadger/nnetworks/connected/cpp_fcnet/README.md

 ## Fully connected neural net

-Built from scratch in C++ for experimenting with matrix libraries (Eigen, Lapack etc).
+Built from scratch for experimenting with C++ standard matrix libraries (Eigen, Lapack etc).

 Currently in development.